Hybrid Diffusion Policies with Projective Geometric Algebra for Efficient Robot Manipulation Learning: Abstract

 \section{Abstract}

-Diffusion policies have become increasingly popular in robot learning due to their reliable convergence in motion generation tasks.
-At a high level, these policies learn to transform noisy action trajectories into effective ones, conditioned on observations.
-However, each time such a model is trained in a robotics context, the network must relearn fundamental spatial representations and operations, such as translations and rotations, from scratch in order to ground itself and operate effectively in a 3D environment.
-Incorporating geometric inductive biases directly into the network can alleviate this redundancy and substantially improve training efficiency.
-In this paper, we introduce hPGA-DP, a diffusion policy approach that integrates a mathematical framework called \textit{Projective Geometric Algebra} (PGA) to embed strong geometric inductive biases.
-PGA is particularly well-suited for this purpose as it provides a unified algebraic framework that naturally encodes geometric primitives, such as points, directions, and rotations, enabling neural networks to reason about spatial structure through interpretable and composable operations.
-Specifically, we propose a novel diffusion policy architecture that incorporates the Projective Geometric Algebra Transformer (P-GATr), leveraging its E(3)-equivariant properties established in prior work.
-Our approach adopts a hybrid architecture strategy, using P-GATr as both a state encoder and action decoder, while employing U-Net or Transformer-based modules for the denoising process.
-Several experiments and ablation studies in both simulated and real-world environments demonstrate that hPGA-DP not only improves task performance and training efficiency through the geometric bias of P-GATr, but also achieves substantially faster convergence through its hybrid model compared to architectures that rely solely on P-GATr.
+Diffusion policies are a powerful paradigm for robot learning, but their training is often inefficient.
+A key reason is that networks must relearn fundamental spatial concepts, such as translations and rotations, from scratch for every new task.
+To alleviate this redundancy, we propose embedding geometric inductive biases directly into the network architecture using Projective Geometric Algebra (PGA).
+PGA provides a unified algebraic framework for representing geometric primitives and transformations, allowing neural networks to reason about spatial structure more effectively.
+In this paper, we introduce hPGA-DP, a novel hybrid diffusion policy that capitalizes on these benefits.
+Our architecture leverages the Projective Geometric Algebra Transformer (P-GATr) as a state encoder and action decoder, while employing established U-Net or Transformer-based modules for the core denoising process.
+Through extensive experiments and ablation studies in both simulated and real-world environments, we demonstrate that hPGA-DP significantly improves task performance and training efficiency.
+Notably, our hybrid approach achieves substantially faster convergence compared to both standard diffusion policies and architectures that rely solely on P-GATr.
+The project website is available at: \href{https://apollo-lab-yale.github.io/26-ICRA-hPGA-website/}{https://apollo-lab-yale.github.io/26-ICRA-hPGA-website/}.